AdamPflug/express-brute/README.md

 Changelog
 ---------
+### v0.5.3
+* NEW: Added the `handleStoreError` option to allow more customizable handling of errors that are thrown by the persistent store.
+Default behavior is to throw the errors as an exception - there is nothing ExpressBrute can do to recover.
+* CHANGED: Errors thrown as a result of errors raised by the store now include those errors as well, for debugging purposes.

 ### v0.5.2
 * CHANGED: Stopped using res.send(status, body), as it is deprecated in express 4.x.
 Instead call res.status and res.send separately (Thanks marinewater!)